an-nguyen-jh/Advance-Codding/Git/answers.md

 ## Question 1: When we are creating new feature, what branch should we based on and why?

-There are some factorials we need to consider when choosing a based-on branch.
+There are some factors we need to consider when choosing a based-on branch.
 The new feature is an independent feature or depends on some features.
-If it depends on other features which features does it depned on?
+If it depends on other features which features does it depened on?

-1. New feature is an independent feature or it only related to features already delivery to the production branch.
-We should base on production branch.
+1. New feature is an independent feature or it is only related to features already delivered to the production branch.
+We should base on the production branch.
 Because:

    - When developing a new feature, it needs to be suitable for every related feature.